 Resolving solar energy conversion and molecular interactions in space and time

-Welcome to the research group of Naomi S. Ginsberg, Assistant Professor of Chemistry and Physics, UC Berkeley!
+Welcome to the research group of Naomi S. Ginsberg, Associate Professor of Chemistry and Physics, UC Berkeley!

 We are pushing the limits of spatially resolved spectroscopy and time resolved microscopy in multiple modalities, tailored to answer fundamental and challenging questions that span chemistry, physics, and biology.

 A common theme in our work is to investigate light-matter interactions in the near- and far-field, on ultrafast time scales, with light and electron optics, in vacuum and in the condensed phase.
 Please consult the Research page for additional detail.